Adrian Parr: Biography

 Adrian Elisheva Parr Zaretsky was born in Sydney, Australia.
 She completed her bachelor's degree with First Class Honors in Philosophy at Deakin University in 1998, followed by a Master's in Philosophy in 2000.
 She began her PhD studies under the direction of the feminist philosopher Claire Colebrook.
 Her PhD dissertation "Creative Production: From Da Vinci to Deleuze" was revised and published by Edwin Mellen Press in 2003.

 Between 2003 and 2006 she was a professor of cultural criticism at Savannah College of Art and Design.
 Whilst in Savannah, Parr Zaretsky co-founded (with Avantika Bawa and Celina Jeffery) Drain: A Journal of Contemporary Art and Culture.

 In 2006 she moved to the University of Cincinnati.
 She was a tenured Full Professor with a joint appointment in the Department of Political Science and the School of Architecture and Interior Design at the University of Cincinnati.

 In 2011 she was awarded the Rieveschl Award for Scholarly and Creative Work.
 This distinguished award recognizes a University of Cincinnati faculty for professional achievement in creative and scholarly work.

 In 2013, she was appointed Director of The Charles Phelps Taft Research Center and Chair of Taft Faculty.

 In July 2017, she was one of the founding signatories for the Geneva Actions on Human Water Security.

 In March 2018, Parr Zaretsky was appointed Dean of the College of Architecture, Planning and Public Affairs (CAPPA) at the University of Texas at Arlington (UTA).

 In 2020, she was named a Senior Fellow of the Design Futures Council.
 In November 2020, Parr Zaretsky was named incoming Dean of the University of Oregon College of Design and officially joined the college in March 2021.
+During the 2026 University of Oregon commencement ceremony she gave a speech, during which she collapsed due to the extreme heat.

 Parr Zaretsky has been invited to curate and exhibit at the European Cultural Center's Venice Architecture Biennale twice and once with the Venice Biennale of Art.
 Parr Zaretsky curated an exhibition on Watershed Urbanism in 2021 and on Transpecies Design in 2023.
+In 2026 Parr Zaretsky exhibited with artist Liu Shiming at the ECC.
+Parr recounted to artist Amadour, "the project would have been overwhelming, so I decided to focus specifically on women's experiences, which became the guiding framework."
 She has served as a UNESCO water chair since 2013.
 In 2019 she was appointed UNESCO Chair on Water and Human Settlements of the Future.